Global Trade

 NRF’s position

-Retailers are committed to working with President Trump and his administration to advance shared goals — including strengthening the U.S. economy, keeping inflation in check, and ensuring American families benefit from lower prices.
-NRF supports a trade policy that holds our global trading partners accountable, enhances U.S. competitiveness and protects American households from inflationary pressures on everyday goods.
-We remain committed to leading the retail industry’s voice in these critical public policy conversations.
+Retailers are committed to working with Trump and his administration to advance shared goals — including strengthening the U.S. economy, keeping inflation in check and ensuring that American families benefit from lower prices.
+NRF supports trade policy that holds global trading partners accountable, enhances U.S. competitiveness and protects American households from inflationary pressures on everyday goods.
+NRF remains committed to leading the retail industry in these critical public policy conversations.

 Related Content